MajesticGoodness/subbyWubby/report/Report.md

 wkteusuetatwok w oxxeu yt tpeouwei wk tpe pose tpat tpe eiiekve ox oqwkacak qauate cwhh ueyawk wktavt

-We start seeing 'to' pop up, and we're confident it's actually 'to', because we mapped 'b' to 't' earlier.
-So we're starting to see something that looks like it's leaning towards English!
-It looks like this was the correct substitution, so we'll keep trying a few more.
+I see the word 'to' has popped up, and it's likely that it's a word we can trust, because we mapped 'b' to 't' earlier and that had a very strong frequency match.
+Since it looks like we're on the right path, let's keep trying.

 ### 3.6 k --> i

-Since 'k' was undone in the last step, we wonder what it might be.
-Trying to match it with the English letter closest in relative frequency would have us map 'k' --> 'i'.
+Since 'k' was undone in the last step, what it might be?
+Let's try to match it with next most frequent English letter in our chart, 'i'.

 | Cipher Letter | English Letter |
 | ------------- | -------------- |